St Aidan's C.B.S.: First extension

 In May 1990 there was still no reply.
 A new building was finally ready for students in September 1995.
 Although the new school building was ready for students in September 1995, the official opening ceremony didn't take place until the 18th of the following October.
 The opening was attended by Minister for Education and Science Niamh Bhreathnach TD, Archbishop of Dublin Desmond Connell and past pupil Bertie Ahern, TD In honour of the occasion the Archbishop said mass in the hall.
 Presently there is more development underway in the form of two extra classrooms which will lead to the provision of a lunch room in the main building.

 Second extension

 Work began on Phase Two in September 2007.
 This expansion comprised a second building consisting of two classrooms, a small office, kitchenette and a WC although the layout is subject to change.
 The extension is currently facilitates the school library and a classroom which features an Interactive Whiteboard.
 The building, complemented by new paving, was opened by past pupil the Taoiseach Bertie Ahern in September 2008.
-The project, undertaken by then principal Mr. James Reynolds is expected to be followed by further improvements to the school's infrastructure.